chris12x1/cybersecurity-projects/incident-response/phishing-email-analysis-yahoo-storage.md

 - Monitor for similar campaigns

 ## Evidence
-Artifacts supporting this analysis are stored in the `artifacts/` directory.
+Artifacts for this incident are stored in: incident-response/artifacts/phishing-yahoo-storage/

-Sensitive information has been redacted to protect privacy.
+All sensitive information has been redacted.